isomerpages/ogp/_hack-for-public-good/Hack for Public Good 2022/MeetMeet.md

 #### What were the key challenges you faced in building Meet?Meet. ?

-- Differentiating our product from commercially available solutions
- - Time constraints – our team only formed a week and a half before the end of the hackathon
- - Having to cut down features to produce a MVP showing only the essential user flows
- - Making the right connections and finding the right users for feedback before the end of the hackathon
+Firstly, we had to differentiate our product from commercially available solutions.
+There were also time constraints – our team only formed a week and a half before the end of Hack for Public Good.
+This meant we had to cut down features to produce a MVP showing only the essential user flows.
+Lastly, we had to search for the right connections and find the right users for feedback before the end of the Hack for Public Good.

 #### What is the product vision for Meet?Meet. ?
 We want to eliminate the cost of delay associated with scheduling complications so that public officers can make progress on key decisions, initiatives, and strategies as quickly as possible.

-We always envisioned that Meet?Meet. could be an extension of the CalSG product that was built by another hackathon team.
+We have always envisioned that Meet?Meet. could be an extension of the CalSG product that was built by another hackathon team.
 These two products could come together to create a holistic scheduling and appointment booking solution for public officers.

 #### Fun facts!
 **One interesting finding:**\\